 For each program as to which Merus does not have commercialization or development co-funding rights, Merus is eligible to receive up to \$100.0 million in future contingent development and regulatory milestones, and up to \$250.0 million in commercialization milestones as well as tiered royalties ranging from 6% to 10% of global net sales.
 For each program as to which Merus exercises its option to co-fund development, Merus is eligible to receive a 50% share of profits (or sustain 50% of any losses) in the United States and be eligible to receive tiered royalties ranging from 6% to 10% of net sales of products outside of the United States.
 If Merus opts to cease co-funding a program as to which it exercised its co-development option, then Merus will no longer receive a share of profits in the United States but will be eligible to receive the same milestones from the co-funding termination date and the same tiered royalties described above with respect to programs where Merus does not have a right to co-fund development and, depending on the stage at which Merus chose to cease co-funding development costs, Merus will be eligible to receive additional royalties ranging up to 4% of net sales in the United States.
-As of March 31, 2022, we have paid Merus milestones totaling \$2.0 million.
+As of June 30, 2022, we have paid Merus milestones totaling \$2.0 million.

-In addition, in 2016 we entered into a Share Subscription Agreement with Merus, pursuant to which we agreed to purchase 3.2 million common shares of Merus for an aggregate purchase price of \$80.0 million in cash, or \$25.00 per share.
-The fair market value of our total long term investment in Merus as of March 31, 2022 and December 31, 2021 was \$93.9 million and \$112.9 million, respectively.
+In addition, in 2016 we entered into a Share Subscription Agreement with Merus, pursuant to which we purchased 3.2 million common shares of Merus for an aggregate purchase price of \$80.0 million in cash, or \$25.00 per share.
 In January 2021, we purchased 350,000 common shares in Merus' underwritten public offering of 4,848,485 common shares at the public offering price of \$24.75 per share, or an aggregate purchase price of \$8.7 million.
-As of March 31, 2022, we owned approximately 8% of the outstanding common shares of Merus.
+The fair market value of our total long term investment in Merus at June 30, 2022 and December 31, 2021 was \$80.4 million and \$112.9 million, respectively.
+As of June 30, 2022, we owned approximately 8% of the outstanding common shares of Merus.

 We have concluded that we have the ability to exercise significant influence, but not control, over Merus based primarily on our ownership interest, the level of intra-entity transactions between us and Merus related to development expenses, as well as other qualitative factors.
 We have elected the fair value option to account for our long term investment in Merus whereby the investment is marked to market through earnings in each reporting period.
 We believe the fair value option to be the most appropriate accounting method to account for securities in publicly held collaborators for which we have significant influence.
-For the three months ended March 31, 2022 and 2021 we recorded an unrealized loss of \$19.0 million and an unrealized gain of \$9.4 million, respectively, based on the change in fair value of Merus' common shares during the respective periods.
+For the three and six months ended June 30, 2022, we recorded an unrealized loss of \$13.5 million and \$32.5 million, respectively, based on the change in fair value of Merus' common shares during the respective periods.
+For the three and six months ended June 30, 2021, we recorded an unrealized gain of \$0.6 million and \$10.0 million, respectively, based on the change in fair value of Merus' common shares during the respective periods.